Shirtless Justin Bieber Flaunts Tattooed Torso While Chatting With Mysterious Brunette

 — justin bieber eyes (@justinbiebershi) August 26, 2018

-While Hailey did not appear to be at the sporting match, paparazzi continues to photograph the duo on date nights and packing on serious PDA.
+While Hailey did not appear to be at the sporting match, paparazzi continues to photograph the duo on date nights, often as they are packing on serious PDA.
 So, there is no real reason for anyone to suspect anything is amiss in paradise.
 The mysterious brunette is likely a friend, family member, or perhaps even just a fan of Bieber.

 Just a few days go Baldwin shared a picture of herself on the September cover of Vogue Mexico on Instagram of herself flaunting her $500,000 oval-shaped engagement ring.